andreyv/sbupdate/README.md

 See [Configuration](#configuration) to change the ESP directory.

 Note that if you use a boot manager such as systemd-boot, then its files still need to be on the ESP before they are signed.
-The tool has no provision to verify the authenticity of additional files at this point.
-If this is a concern, you should use direct booting instead.
+It is customary to sign these files right after they have been installed on the ESP.
+Direct booting is recommended for increased security.

 ## Related resources